takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 $ docker-compose push
 ```

-Once the image is pushed we want to find a way to use the Compose that is stored on our host machine in the Docker machine VM.
-Docker machines has a handy feature to enable this.
+Once the image is pushed, we want to find a way to use the Compose file that is stored on our host machine in the Docker machine VM.
+Docker machine has a feature to enable this.
 We just need to set our shell to talk to the Docker daemon in the VM.
 We use the `docker-machine env <vm_name>` command to configure the shell, and then grab the last line of the command output and execute it.

 ```console
 $ docker-machine env myvm1